 The Salt Spring Amateur Radio Society (SSARS) operates the VE7RSI repeater on 147.320 MHz with a + offset.
 It uses CTCSS for FM.
 Set your radio for 88.5 Hz encode and decode.
 On April 25 2014, with the installation of a Yaesu DR-1, it became a dual mode FM/C4FM repeater.
 It was replaced by a DR-1X on August 11 2016.
 It can seamlessly go back and forth between FM and Yaesu's digital C4FM (known as System Fusion) depending on what it hears.
 VE7RSI is located on Bruce Peak, so it has very wide area coverage.
-We will be updating it yet again, changing over to a DR-2X either in late 2017 or early 2018.
+We will be updating it yet again, upgrading it to a DR-2X some time in 2018.

 Read more about VE7RSI.